 As a human, these places are also psychologically moving.
 I like to let my mind wander the same landscapes but on a different plane, and with different tools - pens, pencils, &, watercolour - deriving my inspiration from the knowledge that within even the darkest, most ancient rock face resides a history of titanic dynamism, that ice can crush, & that the forces of nature continue to shape our lives in every way imaginable.
 To put onto paper or canvas my own impression of what I see is a real joy; it is tonic for the exhausted brain, too.

-The camera: First, it was a 35 mm film camera, then a burly Canon 50D.
-Most of these images derive from the field work that has taken me far & wide, from Antarctica to Greenland, & 15 years in the Andes.
-Here also are images from the Earth's middle latitudes, a vast and bumpy natural laboratory in which I study the causes & manifestations of abrupt climate change.
+The camera: First, it was a 35 mm film camera, then a burly Canon 50D that is too heavy for long hill days.
+Most of these images derive from the field work that has taken me far & wide over the past two decades, from both polar circles to the South American tropics.
+Here also are images from the Earth's middle latitudes, a vast and bumpy natural laboratory in which I live and where I study the causes & manifestations of abrupt climate change.
 Thus, from science comes art: a beautifully simple equation.

 CONTACT

-123A Geography
+104 Geography

-National University of Ireland Galway
+University of Galway

 Galway, Ireland